neo-technology/aether-ant-tasks/README.md

 Authentication elements are used to access remote repositories.
 Every authentication definition will be added globally and chosen based on the 'servers' attribute.
-If this attribute is not set, an authentication has to be referenced explicitely to be used.
+If this attribute is not set, an authentication has to be referenced explicitly to be used.

     <authentication username="login" password="pw" id="auth"/>
     <authentication privateKeyFile="file.pk" passphrase="phrase" servers="distrepo" id="distauth"/>